Biden orders Trump White House visitor logs to be turned over to Jan. 6 committee

 Biden resumed the practice after taking office, voluntarily disclosing visitor logs on a monthly basis, with some exceptions.

-“The majority of the entries over which the former President has asserted executive privilege would be publicly released under current policy,” Remus said in the letter to David S. Ferriero, the archivist of the United States.
+“The majority of the entries over which the former President has asserted executive privilege would be publicly released under current policy,” Remus said in the letter.

 Remus said Biden was ordering the content of the logs to be turned over within 15 days because of “the urgency of the Select Committee’s need for the information.”